MCBoarder289/sankeyfy/README.md

 ## To Do:

-1. Create Default NULL behavior as an option (Fill with an "unknown" category that you can feed the value for)
+1. DONE - Create Default NULL behavior as an option (Fill with an "unknown" category that you can feed the value for)
-2. Build functionality to create an ID field if one isn't provided...
+2. DONE - Build functionality to create an ID field if one isn't provided...

 Copyright 2018, MIT License